RANDCorporation/HHH-Project-Labor-Agreements/README.md

 Daniel Schwam (dschwam@rand.org)

 # Repository Description
-This GitHub repository contains data and code for replicating the results in RAND Research Report RR-A1362-1 (URL to be posted here soon).
+This GitHub repository contains data and code for replicating the results in RAND Research Report RR-A1362-1 (https://www.rand.org/pubs/research_reports/RRA1362-1.html).

 # User Notes
 The included code and data set were created using Stata 16 and 17.
 To enable replication by users of older versions